Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data

 • Use data encryption techniques to safeguard your data against hackers and malicious insiders.

-• Secure access to your organization’s networks with a multi-factor authentication (MFA) mechanism to enhance the authorization process and prevent unauthorized access by someone who has somehow come into possession of credentials.
+• Secure access to your organization’s networks with a multi-factor authentication (MFA) mechanism to enhance the authorization process and prevent unauthorized access by anyone who comes into possession of credentials.

 Appointing a Chief Information Security Officer (CISO) is another common and helpful practice among higher education institutions.
-A CISO is responsible for implementing security requirements, assessing risks, conducting regular security audits, checking for changes to compliance requirements, and responding to potential security incidents.
+A CISO is responsible for implementing security requirements, assessing risks, checking for changes to compliance requirements, responding to potential security incidents, and conducting regular cybersecurity audits in your educational institution.

 3. Manage access rights thoughtfully